pulumi-demos/examples/csharp/aws-eks-base-infra/README.md

 # AWS C# EKS Cluster
 This example creates an AWS EKS Cluster

+# Demo Overview

+This demo highlights the following:
+- C# support: It is written in C#.
+- Uses programmatic secrets to encrypt the kubeconfig output.
+- Can be used in conjunction with one of the guestbook project to demonstrate, among other things, stack references.

 ## Deploying the App

  To deploy your infrastructure, follow the below steps.